integrations/terraform-provider-github/website/docs/d/ip_ranges.html.markdown

 ## Attributes Reference

+ * `actions` - An array of IP addresses in CIDR format specifying the addresses that incoming requests from GitHub actions will originate from.
+ * `dependabot` - An array of IP addresses in CIDR format specifying the A records for dependabot.
  * `hooks` - An Array of IP addresses in CIDR format specifying the addresses that incoming service hooks will originate from.
  * `git` - An Array of IP addresses in CIDR format specifying the Git servers.
  * `pages` - An Array of IP addresses in CIDR format specifying the A records for GitHub Pages.